paglimo/beegfs-go/watch/README.md

 ```
 (2) Use this certificate file and key file when starting the gRPC subscriber.

-(3) When configuring the subscriber in BeeWatch, specify the path to the
+(3) When configuring the subscriber in Watch, specify the path to the
 self-signed certificate (`cert.pem` in this example) using
-`grpc-self-signed-tls-cert-path=<PATH>`.
+`grpc-tls-cert-file=<PATH>`.

 NOTE: When the path to a self-signed certificate is specified it takes
 precedence over all other TLS configuration.
 Any other local installed
 certificates and the option to disable TLS will be ignored.

-#### OPTION 2: Add subscriber certificate(s) to the system-wide store of trusted certificates on the BeeWatch server
+#### OPTION 2: Add subscriber certificate(s) to the system-wide store of trusted certificates on the Watch server

 If the root certificate for the Certificate Authority used to sign your
 certificate is not in the operating system's default list of trusted root
 certificates or you are using a self-signed certificate, you can add your
 certificate to the the system's list of trusted certificates.
 This allows you to
-start the subscriber without specifying `grpc-self-signed-tls-cert-path`.
+start the subscriber without specifying `grpc-tls-cert-file`.
 The exact
 steps will vary based on your environment and Linux distribution, for example on
 Ubuntu you would use the following commands (note the extension change from .pem
 to .crt is intentional/required):